PSB Insights: topics

 • Deutsche Welle : Discussing the economic fallout of the Iranian-Israeli conflict.

-• France 24 : Providing insight into the IMF’s warnings to France on rising debt and public spending. https://youtu.be/I67JaTV-faU?si=Wm56ldJ2dFpV3ZPH
+• France 24 : Providing insight into the IMF’s warnings to France on rising debt and public spending.

-• Al Ghad TV : Assessing the market implications of former President Trump doubling tariffs on steel and aluminum
+• Al Ghad TV : Assessing the market implications of former President Trump doubling tariffs on steel and aluminum.

-• Al Arabiya : Commenting on the effects of lifting European and American sanctions on Syria
+• Al Arabiya : Commenting on the effects of lifting European and American sanctions on Syria.

-• Asharq Bloomberg : Analyzing the possibility of renewed trade negotiations between Beijing and Washington
+• Asharq Bloomberg : Analyzing the possibility of renewed trade negotiations between Beijing and Washington.

 • Al Arabiya : Exploring Trump’s trade tariffs and their consequences for Europe and China.

-Raphael Boroumand – Insights on Economy, Energy and Climate Issues
+Raphaël BOROUMAND on Economy, Energy and Climate Issues

 Dr. Raphaël Boroumand, a leading economist and expert in energy and climate issues, recently appeared in two high-profile interviews on BFM TV, offering sharp analysis on critical geopolitical developments and their economic consequences.